CLIR’s Grants Team

 - Program Officer Joy Banks, who handles day-to-day program communications, outreach, social media, and assessment;

-- Senior Program Officer Nicole Ferraiolo, who also contributes to project communications, social media, and outreach;
+- Senior Program Officer Nicole Ferraiolo, who leads CLIR’s grant team;

-- Program Administrator Kristen Blair, who manages all program-related data and systems and handles applicant inquiries;
+- Program Administrator Kristen Blair, who manages all program-related data and systems;

 - Director of Research and Assessment Christa Williford and Deputy to the President Amy Lucko, who oversee CLIR’s regranting programs.